“Content builds relationships. Relationships are built on trust. Trust drives revenue.” – Andrew Davis

 1. Create a List of Bloggers

-First of all, create a list of bloggers that are within your industry.
-These bloggers shouldn’t be your competitors.
-Make sure that they also allow guest posts.
+First of all, create a list of bloggers that are within your industry or niche (this is most important for avoiding spam).
+These bloggers shouldn’t be your competitors and make sure that they also allow guest posts.
 You can search this by adding the URL of the blog + ‘guest post’ or ‘write for us’ in Google and then checking if they actually allow guest posting or not.
 If they do, add them to the list.
 The more bloggers you can get in the list, the better.
 The DA of each blog should be at least 25.
 It is better to have at least 50 bloggers in the list that you can reach out to.

 Now that you have prepared the list of bloggers, it is time to engage with them.